 Crevice or Staircase Cleaning

-Where the V6 excels in this regard in comparison to other stick vacuums is that it can convert to a handheld vacuum.
+Where the V6 excels is its ability to convert to a handheld vacuum.

-When you convert to a handheld vacuum, the motorised vacuum head can be attached as well, ensuring that you have enough suction for your staircases or other tight corners.
+In handheld mode, the motorised vacuum head can be attached as well, ensuring that you have enough suction for your staircases or other tight corners.